shaleenswarup/T-Designer/README.md

-Welcome to T-DESIGNER project on Cloud9 IDE!
+Welcome to T-DESIGNER project

 ## Running the server
+1)Start MySQL.
+Will create an empty database on first start Command on terminal: $ mysql-ctl start

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.
+2) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

-2) Alternatively you can launch the app from the Terminal:
+3) Alternatively you can launch the app from the Terminal:

     $ node server.js